twilio-labs/function-templates/covid-vaccine-faq-bot/README.md

 This Vaccine Hesitancy template application is designed to address COVID-19 vaccine hesitancy among consumers and answer their vaccine-related questions.
 Consumers ask their questions by sending  SMS to a pre-configured phone number, and are responded to by a FAQ chatbot which is built using trusted data sources for answers.
 The chatbot is powered by Google Dialogflow ES and Twilio Studio flow connects the chatbot with Twilio’s Programmable SMS channel.
 The application can be extended to other digital channels such as Voice, Whatsapp or Webchat.

 It includes 2 pre-built chatbot agents:
-1. US bot is based on <a href="https://www.ama-assn.org/delivering-care/public-health/covid-19-vaccines-patients-frequently-asked-questions" target="_blank"> American Medical Assocaition </a>
+1. US bot is based on <a href="https://www.ama-assn.org/delivering-care/public-health/covid-19-vaccines-patients-frequently-asked-questions" target="_blank"> American Medical Association </a>
 2. India bot is based on <a href="https://www.mohfw.gov.in/covid_vaccination/vaccination/faqs.html" target="_blank"> Ministry of Health and Family Welfare </a>

 Note that this app is designed for prototyping purposes only and you should <a href="https://ahoy.twilio.com/vaccine-distribution-1" target="_blank">consult with a Twilio Expert</a> before publicly offering this service in a production context.